 The Most Common Causes for Furnace Failures:

 - Dirty flame sensor: Over time, a coating can form on the metal rod of the flame sensor that is difficult to see.
 This is caused from minerals in the gas being burned collecting on the rod.
-Because of this coating, electricity flow is restricted and the furnace control system “thinks” the burner has failed to light and shuts off the gas as a safety measure even though everything has worked as designed.
-These should be cleaned on a regular basis to prevent failure, this is done during a routine system preventative maintenance check.
+Because of this coating, electricity flow is restricted and the furnace control system “thinks” the burner has failed to light.
+This shuts off the gas as a safety measure even though everything has worked as designed.
+These should be cleaned on a regular basis to prevent failure.
+This is done during a routine system preventative maintenance check.
 Broken or cracked ceramic are signs that the flame sensor is defective.

 - Stuck gas valve: It is not unusual for the gas valve to not open when the furnace calls for it.
-Sometimes it is a stuck rubber seal or it could be a bad solenoid.
+Sometimes it’s a stuck rubber seal or it could be a bad solenoid.